tkf/ipyjulia_hacks/README.rst

 * Copy-free access to Julia objects from IPython

 Those are build on top of the great libraries PyCall.jl_ and PyJulia_.
-(It would be great to some features to PyJulia_ at some point.
+(It would be nice to merge some features to PyJulia_ at some point.
 But I wanted to do some experiments on Python interface for handling Julia objects.)

 .. _PyJulia: https://github.com/JuliaPy/pyjulia
 .. _PyCall.jl: https://github.com/JuliaPy/PyCall.jl